 “Great things are done when men and mountains meet; This is not done by jostling in the street.”

-In June 2017, an adventure trekking group was going to Musa Ka Musalla and I planned with my colleague to go and try to reach summit that we had been planning for the previous two years, since we did Makra Mountain summit, another nearby mountain accessible via Shogran and Paye meadows.
+After the Eid ul Fitr in last days of June 2017, an adventure trekking group was going to Musa Ka Musalla and I planned with my colleague to go and try to reach summit that we had been planning for the previous two years, since we did Makra Mountain summit, another nearby mountain accessible via Shogran and Paye meadows.
 That trekking story is for another blog post though.

 Musa Ka Musala (MKM) mountain is 4080 meters high at the junction of Seran and Kaghan Valleys.
 The name translates to “Moses’ Mat” which has different stories associated with it. it is believed to be named after a local shepherd with the name of Musa who used to pray at top of mountain, At the top, there is a Shrine made of stones and flags.
 There is another grave called ‘pehli ziarart’ or ‘First Shrine’ some 600 meters before the actual summit which is more like a plateau than a usual summit.